Data Group Timer Action

 Value

-Goal: Parameter from processing context
+Goal: Parameters from the processing context

 When the timer action is executed, the parameters are made available under the name specified here.